libswift/libswift/README.md

 The multiparty transport protocol.

 ## Description ##
-Libswift (aka BitTorrent at the transport layer).
+This is Libswift (aka BitTorrent at the transport layer).
 Differently from TCP, the protocol does not use the ordered data stream abstraction.
 Effectively, it splits a file into 1KB packets and sends them around.
 The secret sauce is Merkle hash trees and binmaps.